The Impact of Shocks on the Vertical Structure of Eccentric Disks: Discussion

 If $t_{\rm cool}$ is shorter than the orbital period, but longer than a shock passage time, the shock creates a new temperature profile within the column, but it evolves significantly only after the shock disappears.
 As shown in Figure~\ref{fig:T_S}, the temperature profile left behind by the shock generally peaks at the column surface.
 Its evolution begins with quick non-diffusive losses near the photosphere, followed by slightly slower diffusive losses from the layer just under the photosphere.
 The temperature now diminishes both upward and downward from a peak near the top of the column, so that photon diffusion carries heat away from the peak both outward and inward.
 Because the density declines outward, the outward flux is larger than the inward when comparing two locations with equal temperature.
 As a result, the peak temperature both falls and moves deeper into the column.

 The definition of $t_{\rm cool}$ in this regime requires some refinement.
 The instantaneous cooling time for a heated region of vertical dimension $h$ and optical depth $\tau$ is $\sim (1 + e_{\rm gas}/e_{\rm rad})(\tau h/c)$, but $h$ in general changes significantly as the column travels around an eccentric orbit, and $\tau$ can change if the associated temperature and density changes affect the opacity.
 Thus, the criterion that $t_{\rm cool}$ is less than an orbital period and greater than a shock lifetime is more precisely defined by the requirement that most of the heat deposited by the shock is radiated over a timescale in this range.

-Once the heat has been lost, the column's structure should return to something that, to some extent, more nearly resembles its original form.
+Loss of heat by radiation is, like loss of heat by mass expulsion, a thermodynamically irreversible process.
+In terms of long-term changes, it can therefore substitute for mass expulsion.
+In particular, when the cooling time is less than half an orbital period, it will not stretch so high when near apocenter, suppressing mass expulsion to some degree.
+If a limit-cycle can still be maintained, its cycle-averaged specific energy would be reduced, but the exponential decay of its mass would be considerably slowed.

 Photon diffusion becomes especially interesting when $t_{\rm cool}(r_{\rm peri})$ is less than the lifetime of the shock (as noted in Section~\ref{subsec:vertical}, shock lifetimes are very brief compared to an orbital period).
 More precisely, when the shock reaches an optical depth from the surface